MichalReznak/quep/README.md

 * TODO allow to define initial state (does not need to be all zeros) X TODO include python scripts as strings
 * TODO Add dependencies to maturin
+* TODO rename mirror and rand mirror to structured and random generators

 #### Changes after image inserted:
 * Added mirror flag